 Israel, which has sent extra troops and tanks to the border, also wants an end to incendiary balloon launches, and a guarantee of calm at the fence.

-A UN investigation found that while some demonstrators used violence, the vast majority were unarmed and peaceful.
-Israeli forces may be guilty of war crimes for using excessive force, it said.
+A UN investigation found that while some protesters over the past year used violence, the vast majority were unarmed and peaceful – stating Israel had no justification for using live ammunition and that the actions of Israeli forces may amount to war crimes.

-Meanwhile, Israeli Prime Minister Benjamin Netanyahu has been trying to balance projecting military strength with seeking de-escalation before Israel’s general election on April 9.
+Prime Minister Benjamin Netanyahu has been trying to balance projecting military strength with seeking de-escalation before the general election on April 9.

 “All Israelis should know that if a comprehensive campaign is required, we will enter it strongly and safely, and after we have exhausted all of the other options,” Netanyahu said.

-At the core of those protests were the same feelings of frustration that, for a year now, have brought thousands to the border, week after week.
+At the core of those protests were the same feelings of despair and frustration that for a year now, and despite all the risks, have brought thousands to the border, week after week.